Henley branch line: The railway authorised

-The Bill for time extension was presented to Parliament and it received the Royal Assent on 4 August 1853; it included powers to raise additional capital.
+The bill for time extension was presented to Parliament and it received the royal assent as the Great Western Railway Branches Act 1853 (16 & 17 Vict. c. cliii) on 4 August 1853; it included powers to raise additional capital.
 The line was to be a single line, although bridges and earthworks were to be constructed for later doubling.
 (This was not actually done.)
 The track gauge was to be the broad gauge, consistent with the main line at Twyford.

 Colonel Yolland of the Board of Trade carried out the necessary inspection for approval for opening, on 25 May 1857.
 The condition of the line was good, except that the station buildings were incomplete and a turntable was still to be finished, and Yolland recommended that approval for opening be given, subject to the use of tank engines in the absence of the turntable, and the adoption of one engine in steam working, There was a separate bay platform for branch trains at Twyford, approached by a sharp curve; there was one intermediate station at Shiplake.